thyun/jolokia/README.md

 Until now this feature is experimental, but it's working.

 ## Features
-* Push JMX data - Via HTTP only.
+* Send JMX data to remote server - Via HTTP only.
 Can be used with Logstash.

 ## Example JMX data flow
 * jolokia agent -> Logstash -> Kafka/Elasticsearch ...